Here are some top festivals and events you'll find in Italy in September.

 Regatta Storica - Venice's historic boat race takes place the first Sunday in September with four race categories - children, women, men in 6 oar boats, and the champions racing in boats with 2 oars.
 The races are preceded by a parade.
 Regatta Storica

-Macchina di S. Rosa is a big festival in Viterbo, north of Rome ( see map) held on September 3.
+Macchina di Santa Rosa is a big festival in Viterbo, north of Rome ( see map) held on September 3.
 A historic procession takes place the day before with participants wearing costumes from the 13th to 18th century.
 The Macchina is a lighted tower about 30 meters tall topped by a statue of Santa Maria Rosa, the patron saint.
 More than 100 porters carry it on their shoulders (it weighs nearly 5 tons) through the streets of the town.
+Photos and Description

 Saint Vito Day is celebrated the first Sunday of September in the Sicilian town of Ciminna in the Palermo province.
 There's a huge parade recalling the life of Saint Vito with people in period costumes.
 A livestock fair also coincides with the celebrations.

 Festival of the Madonna of the Sick is also celebrated the first weekend of September in Sicily in the town of Misterbianco.
 The festival commemorates the miracle of the sanctuary being saved from destruction during Mt.
 Etna's eruption in 1669.
 Festivities run for 5 days starting Thursday evening.
 More about the festival from Italy Magazine.

 Rievocazione Storica - Cordovado, in the Friuli-Venezia region, recreates a noble wedding from 1571 the first Sunday in September.
 Festivities include a procession followed by an archery competition and tournaments where the districts of the town compete.
 The town of Cormons in the same region also has a Renaissance pageant and parade the first Sunday of September.